 the program mkplummer, a program which creates an N-body realization of

-a Plummer sphere: To get online help, one types:
+a Plummer sphere.
+To get online help, one types (we included three legacy

-man mkplummerand to get various types of inline help:
+man mkplummer mkplummer --manand to get various types of inline help:

 If you chain NEMO programs, pipes can be a very efficient way

-to prevent large amounts of disk access.
-Most keywords that operate on
+to stream data and/or prevent large amounts of disk access.
+Most keywords

 You will find a few common user keywords for this: outdir= is always a required keyword, and needs to be a non-existing directory in which the data is written.
 For some programs there is an exe= keyword, in order to change the name of the non-NEMO program to be run.
 This is always assumed to be in the standard Unix search path ($PATH).